 UF undergraduate students apply during their second year on campus and they begin MSF courses their third year.
 Students take graduate level finance courses alongside MBA students, and in MSF-only classes, in lieu of some of their undergraduate degree courses.
 The students intern the summer after their third year with the firm they plan to return to full-time upon graduation.
-Most MSF students come from undergraduate finance, accounting, economics and mathematics programs.
+Most MSF students come from undergraduate finance, accounting, economics, engineering and mathematics programs.

 The MSF program also serves students who want access to Ph.D. courses or a joint degree from the UF Levin College of Law.